 Evergreen, Shrubs, Vines

-From South Africa.
-If tied to a support, can scramble 15 to 30 ft.; with hard pruning, makes an upright shrub 6 to 8 ft. tall, 4 to 5 ft. wide.
+Vine or shrub, from South Africa.
+If tied to a support, it can scramble 15–30 ft.; with hard pruning, makes an upright shrub 6–8 ft. tall and 4–5 ft. wide.
 Shiny dark green leaflets give it a fine-textured look.
 Brilliant orange-red flowers in compact clusters appear from fall into spring (almost all year in Hawaii).
-Takes wind, salt air.
-Use as espalier, bank cover (especially good on hot, steep slopes), coarse barrier hedge.
+Takes wind and salt air.
+Use as an espalier, a bank cover (especially good on hot, steep slopes), or a coarse barrier hedge.

 The most treelike species, to 15 ft. tall and wide.
 Very large (15-in.) flowers are a peachy apricot c...